Board of Directors

 Dave Donaldson

-Chair
+Board Chair

-Dave Donaldson is the retired Dean of the School of Business at Algonquin College and previously Dean, Hospitality, Business and Music at Vancouver Community College.
-He is currently on the board of the of the Ottawa Police Services and the Ottawa Safety Council with previous volunteerism including Chair of the Ottawa Chamber of Commerce and the Association of Canadian Business Schools.
+Dave Donaldson is the retired Dean of the School of Business at Algonquin College and serves as a member of the Ottawa Police Services Board and Vice Chair of the Ottawa Safety Council.
+His previous volunteerism includes Chair of the Ottawa Chamber of Commerce and the Association of Canadian Business Schools.
+Additional community activity has included several positions with non-profits and business associations in Ottawa and Vancouver.
+He was a founding principal in Stars4SUCCESS, a unique partnership with downtown Vancouver hotels which retrained street youth.

 Chantal Desmarais Barton

-Vice Chair
+Board Vice Chair

 Dr. Chantal Desmarais Barton is an experienced and innovative leader with over 25 years of driving advancements in social, educational, scientific, technological, and healthcare sectors.